tudelft3d/AdTree/README.md

 ### Textured rendering (both leaves and branches) coming soon ...

 ### Build and Run AdTree
-You can build AdTree from the source code (tested on Windows, macOS, and Linux).
+You can build AdTree from the source code using CMake (tested on Windows, macOS, and Linux).

 This demo version provides a user interface with menus.
 Just clicking on the menus will do all the magic :-)
 <img src="./resource/images/ui.jpg" width="600"/>